Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Computation and result

 The Breitenlohner-Maison-t'Hooft-Veltman (BMHV) scheme \cite{Breitenlohner:1977hr, THOOFT1972189} has recently gained popularity as an alternative to the NDR scheme, being the only known continuation scheme proved to be algebraically consistent \cite{Speer:1974cz,Breitenlohner:1975hg, Breitenlohner:1976te,Aoyama:1980yw,Costa:1977pd}.
 However, it highly increases the algebraic difficulty of loop computation.
 We have checked that, for the present computation, no difference arises between the two schemes by employing the map presented in Ref.~\cite{DiNoi:2025uan}.
 This procedure is legit in this context since the leading divergence is of $\order{1/\epsilon}$, as recently showcased in Ref.~\cite{DiNoi:2025arz}.

 We note that, in principle, all the operators considered in this work can renormalize redundant operators, for which we follow the notation of Ref.~\cite{Carmona:2021xtq}.
 This renormalization arises from subamplitudes with schematic structure $\bar{\psi}\psi \to H^*H$, $\psi=Q_L,t_R,b_R$, which affect the operators $\mathcal{R}_{H\psi}',~\mathcal{R}_{H\psi}''$,\footnote{When $\psi=Q_L$, two possible isospin contractions are possible, generating a total of four redundant operators involving the left-handed quarks.} and from $H \to \bar{Q}_L \chi_R$, $\chi=b,t$ (possibly in association with one or two gluons), which impact the operators $\mathcal{R}_{uHDi}$, $i=1,2,3,4$.
 Since some of the external states in these subprocesses are not on-shell, the relevant one-loop insertions of redundant operators must be included in the total contribution to $gg \to H^*H$.
-We have explicitly checked that these contributions vanish in the case where only $\op{Ht}{}$ is present.
+The operators $\mathcal{R}_{H\psi}',~\mathcal{R}_{H\psi}''$ are potentially renormalized by the operators in class 3 at $\order{\yuk{}^2}$, but their one-loop contribution to the process $gg \to H^* H$ vanishes.
+Conversely, the one-loop insertion of $\mathcal{R}_{uHDi}$, $i=1,2,3,4$ does not vanish identically.
+These operators are renormalized by all the class 7 operators considered in our work, giving rise to potential non-vanishing contribution arising from the one-loop insertion of the associated one-loop counterterms.
+We have explicitly checked that, when the counterterms are expressed in terms of the WCs of the class 7 operators, these contributions to the full process $gg \to H^* H$ vanish.
+We have performed this check in the case where only $\op{Ht}{}$ is present, as representative for the class 7.

 Moreover, we do not need to consider contributions coming from one-particle reducible diagrams to $\op{HG}{}$.
 This conclusion stems from the fact that no redundant operator is reduced to $\op{HG}{}$ when the SM equations of motions are used \cite{dim6smeft}.